Australian Christians (political party)

-The Australian Christians (AC), sometimes referred to as the Australian Christians Party (ACP), is an Australian political party that is described socially conservative and Christian-conservative.
+The Australian Christians (AC), sometimes referred to as the Australian Christians Party (ACP), is a political party in Australia that is socially conservative and Christian-conservative.
 It was founded in 2011 and was registered by the Australian Electoral Commission (AEC) on 15 December 2011.

 The party is primarily active in Western Australia and contests both state and federal elections, and elected its first representative to the Parliament of Western Australia at the 2025 Western Australian state election.
 The party aims to represent what it sees as Christian values.

 History

 The party was formed after the Victorian and Western Australian branches of the Christian Democratic Party (CDP) voted to form a new party.
 The party has endorsed senate candidates in Western Australia, Victoria and Tasmania and plans to expand into South Australia and Queensland.
 The party has decided not to operate in New South Wales, where the CDP has one seat in the Legislative Council.

 The party contested the 2012 Melbourne state by-election, receiving about 1% of the vote.
 The party contested the 2013 Western Australian state election, receiving 1.95% of the vote.